enrique-lozano/Monekin/README.md

 ### Prerequisites

-As with any Angular project, you will need to have Node.js installed.
-To install it go to [here](https://nodejs.org/en/download/).
-Note the [Angular compatibility matrix](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3) to download a compatible version.
+As with any Flutter project, you need to install the framework in your machine.
+Visit the [official docs](https://docs.flutter.dev/get-started/install) for more info.
 You should also have git installed in your machine.

 ### Installation